ayushk1122/mlb-sports-predictions-improved/README.md

 # MLB Game Outcome Prediction System

+## Disclaimer

+This repository is an open source project originally created by romanesquibel562.
+Goals of this project are to
+-Improve overall accuracies of base models
+-Maximize profit of predictions using betting odd edges -Improve UI of prediction platform
+-Add in more custom features and models to test accuracy improvements -Add in more baseball specific analysis to test accuracy improvements -Translate prediction system to other major sports -Overall, just improve the base project to maximize sports betting profit

 ## Overview

 This repository contains a complete, production-grade machine learning pipeline that forecasts the outcomes of daily MLB games.
 It leverages real-time Statcast data, historical team and player performance, pitcher trends, and recent team momentum to generate win probability predictions for every scheduled MLB matchup on a given day.